-A non-profit think tank founded by Grab, the institute is led by the Executive team and an elected Board of Directors.
-An Advisory Board provides guidance on our mission and values.
-Together, they work to build a regional platform that champions growth and discussion.
+A non-profit founded by Grab, the Institute is led by the Management team and an elected Board of Directors.
+An Advisory Board provides expertise to guide the research and programmes of the Institute.
+Together, they work to build a regional platform to advance inclusive, equitable and sustainable growth.

-Ming was previously Managing Director of IPOS International, part of the Intellectual Property Office of Singapore, which supports Singapore’s future growth as a global innovation hub for intellectual property (I.P.) creation, commercialization and management.
+Ming was previously Managing Director of IPOS International, part of the Intellectual Property Office of Singapore, which supports Singapore’s future growth as a global innovation hub for intellectual property creation, commercialisation and management.